Standing Rock Water Protectors: Climate Justice Showdown Still Hanging Fire

 and the entire team will continue to strategically confront the fossil fuel industry

-, which threatens our water, our planet, and the entire human family.
+and their destructive agenda, which threatens our water, our planet, and the entire human family.

 Positive steps forward now include the Green the Rez initiative.